• Link to Facebook

 Backing and Parking Lot Collisions

-Low speeds do not mean no injury.
+Low speeds don’t mean no injury.
 Neck and lower back pain can still follow.
 Back-up cameras miss angles and moving pedestrians.

 Record: parking lines, posted signs, sun position, and any view obstructions.